mallond/kue-it/README.md

 ### Use Case 1,000,000 JSON objects using streams

 >> A medium complex payload processed a million times.
-Which intails loading 1 million into a Redis List and processing these with five workers.
+Which intails loading 1 million into a Redis List and processing these with twenty workers.

 1. Start 20 instances  via pm2